-On the application form, Mr W confirmed his UK address, age and that he was unemployed.
-He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring approximately £23,000 from the Armed Forces Pension Scheme ('AFPS').
+On the application form, Mr W confirmed his UK address, age, occupation and annual earnings.
+He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring approximately £47,000 from the Armed Forces Pension Scheme ('AFPS').
 The form confirmed his SIPP was to be invested entirely into a bond provided by FPI but provided no details of the underlying investments.